BYU-CS-260/AWS-Setup/https.md

 Once you know this host name, you can edit `/etc/caddy/Caddyfile` so that it uses this host name.

+If you have created a domain using Route53, use this domain.
+The ec2-X-X-X-X domains sometimes dont work with Caddy, you should follow the [instructions](domain.md) to create a domain if you have trouble.
+I created a domain "markclement.net", so I will use that with Caddy.

 2. Edit the file using the nano editor by running the following command from the command line.

 ```